 Only personnel who have been instructed in performing leak tests shall conduct them.
-Leak tests shall be performed at a frequency as specified in the SS&D, and positive visual match inventories shall be performed at least every six months.
+Leak tests shall be performed at a frequency as specified in the Sealed Source & Device registry, and positive visual match inventories shall be performed at least every six months.
 The leak testing must be done in accordance with service provider's procedures.
 The leak test kits will be supplied and processed by a processor who is NRC approved.

-- Perform leak tests at the direction of the RRSO and send them to the NRC-approved processor. - The SRSO will audit the RRSOs to ensure that all gauges were leak tested within the time limit required. - If the RRSO does not perform the leak testing or inventory within the intervals specified, the SRSO will secure the gauge(s) from use and report a violation to the RST.
-The gauges will not be released for use until the SRSO has finalized their investigation and all issues have been resolved. - The RRSO will check into the EDMS a copy of the Leak Test Certificate within seven days of receipt from the service provider. - RRSOs must conduct a physical inventory of all sealed sources at least every six months.
+- Perform leak tests at the direction of the RRSO and send them to a processor who meets NRC requirements. - The SRSO will audit the RRSOs to ensure that all gauges were leak tested within the time limit required. - If the RRSO does not perform the leak testing or inventory within the intervals specified, the SRSO will secure the gauge(s) from use and report a violation to the RST.
+The gauges will not be released for use until the SRSO has finalized their investigation and all issues have been resolved. - The RRSO will check into the EDMS a copy of the Leak Test Certificate when received from the service provider. - RRSOs must conduct a physical inventory of all sealed sources at least every six months.
 Inventory records must include the nuclear isotope(s) and quantity, model number, serial number of both the gauge and the source, and the date of the inventory.
-Check into the EDMS a copy of the physical inventory within seven days of completion.
+Check into the EDMS a copy of the physical inventory.